-Data availability.
+Availability of supporting data.
 Genome sequence of 60 strains (including 5 E. coli strains) and the E. coli K-12 reference genome were downloaded from the National Center for Biotechnology Information (ftp://ftp.ncbi.nlm.nih.gov/genomes/refseq/bacteria/, Please refer to Supplementary Table S1 for detailed information).
 Sequencing data of the 760 metagenomes were previously generated in the Metagenomics of the Human Intestinal Tract (MetaHIT) project [21-24], and assemblies of these 760 metagenomes are deposited at EBI under PRJEB28245.
-The MetaPGN pipeline, related manuals and Cytoscape session files for E. coli pangenome networks derived from five pathogenic E. coli strains and from 760 metagenomes are available on Github (https://github.com/peng-ye/MetaPGN) and SciCrunch (SCR_016454).
+The MetaPGN pipeline, related manuals and Cytoscape session files for E. coli pangenome networks derived from five pathogenic E. coli strains and from 760 metagenomes are available in the MetaPGN Project page in Github [48].
+Further data supporting this work is also available in the GigaScience database, GigaDB [49].